A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: Tracking Bounds for First-Order Algorithms

 \cref{thm:tracking:variational} establishes a tracking bound that is more insightful than \cref{thm:tracking:sector} in the sense that it captures the dependence on multiple variation measures of the time-varying problem.
 We want to highlight that the proof technique to establish \cref{eq:thm2:bound} is novel in the context of time-varying optimization.
 Moreover, we will show in the numerical examples that the use of variational IQCs will be particularly beneficial to obtain smaller worst-case decay rates $\rho$.

-Notably, the use of the variational IQC introduces an additional term that reflects changes in the function landscape -- albeit in a form that is not directly interpretable.
-However, note that unlike \cref{thm:tracking:sector}, the bound in \cref{eq:thm2:bound} does not admit a standard ISS interpretation, as the disturbance terms are evaluated along the algorithm trajectory itself.
-Nonetheless, \cref{thm:tracking:variational} provides valuable structural insights and forms the starting point for several useful corollaries.
+\FJ{Notably, the use of the variational IQC introduces an additional term that reflects changes in the function landscape, albeit in a form that is not directly interpretable.
+Nonetheless, \cref{thm:tracking:variational} provides valuable structural insights and forms the starting point for several corollaries.}